Nikolaj Majorov: 2021–2022 season

-Debuting at the 2021 CS Finlandia Trophy, Majorov finished fourth in the short program but fell seventeenth overall after finishing twenty-second in the free skate.
-In later Challenger appearances he was fourteenth at the 2021 CS Warsaw Cup, and withdrew from the 2021 CS Golden Spin of Zagreb.
+Debuting at the 2021 Finlandia Trophy, Majorov finished fourth in the short program but fell to seventeenth overall after finishing twenty-second in the free skate.
+In later Challenger appearances, he finished fourteenth at the 2021 Warsaw Cup, but withdrew from the 2021 Golden Spin of Zagreb.

-After winning a silver medal at the NRW Trophy, Majorov was assigned to compete at the 2022 European Championships but was forced to withdraw after testing positive for COVID-19.
-Days later it was announced that the Swedish Olympic Committee had decided to allow both Majorov and Josefin Taljegård to take up the Olympic berths they had earned at the previous World Championships, contrary to what was expected based on the criteria.
+After winning a silver medal at the NRW Trophy, Majorov was assigned to compete at the 2022 European Championships, but was forced to withdraw after testing positive for COVID-19.
+Days later it was announced that the Swedish Olympic Committee had decided to allow both Majorov and Josefin Taljegård to take up the Olympic berths they had earned at the previous World Championships.
 Majorov said that on hearing the news, "I could not believe it, it became so unreal.
 That reality became what I wanted, my dream came true."
 Competing in the Olympic men's event, he placed twentieth in the short program, qualifying to the free skate.
 He finished twenty-first overall.
 He was nineteenth at the 2022 World Championships to end the season.

 2022–2023 season

-Majorov competed in two Challenger events to begin the season, finishing seventh at the 2022 CS Finlandia Trophy and eighth at the 2022 CS Ice Challenge.
+Majorov competed in two Challenger events to begin the season, finishing seventh at the 2022 Finlandia Trophy and eighth at the 2022 Ice Challenge.
 He then made his Grand Prix debut at the 2022 Grand Prix of Espoo, placing sixth.

+Following the end of the season, Majorov announced his plans to represent Sweden in ice dance due to a back injury worsened by jumping.
+He partnered with Milla Ruud Reitan, and they began training in Oberstdorf, Germany under Rostislav Sinicyn and Natalia Karamysheva.

+Ice dance with Reitan

+2023–2024 season: Debut of Reitan/Majorov

+Reitan/Majorov debuted as a team at the 2023 Nebelhorn Trophy, where they placed thirteenth and earned a high enough technical score in the rhythm dance to compete at the European Championships.
+They next competed at the 2023 Budapest Trophy, finishing eighth, and earning the minimum technical scores to compete at both the European and World championships.
+They subsequently finished fourth at the 2023 CS Denis Ten Memorial Challenge.

+In December, the team won their first national title at the 2024 Swedish Championships.
+The following month, they competed at the 2024 European Championships in Kaunas, Lithuania and placed twenty-seventh with a technical error.
+In March, they competed at the 2024 World Championships in Montreal, Quebec, Canada.
+They were the first Swedish ice dance team to compete at the World Championships since 1982.
+They placed twenty-eighth and did not advance to the free dance.
+However, Majorov said they were "incredibly satisfied" with their score and that he did not think they could have performed better.